 Getting set up

-You can choose any name for your team, as long as it has not already been chosen by another team manager.
+You can choose any name for your team, within the character limits imposed by Yahoo.
 FBUK reserves the right to disallow the use of team names which it believes are likely to cause offence to other team managers.
 Please keep team names clean, respectable and polite!
-Click ‘Team Details’ in the ‘Manager Options’ menu to create and update your teams.

 Game winners and prizes

-The team manager who has accumulated the highest number of fantasy points in the Main Game at the end of the season.
+The team manager who has accumulated the highest number of fantasy points in the combined standings of all divisions at the end of the season.

-The team managers who have accumulated the highest number of fantasy points in each of the side games at the end of the season.
+The team managers who have accumulated the highest number of fantasy points in each of the divisions at the end of the season.

 In the event that Fantasy Baseball UK is able to offer prizes to certain categories of winners, we’ll let you know about them on the Prizes page.
 Unfortunately, we cannot guarantee prizes every year.